leilaouahrani/Arabic-In-Domain-Cyber-Text-Corpus/README.md

 This README v1.0 (March, 2020) for Arabic In-Domain Cyber Text Corpus This is an Arabic text corpus covering the specific  field of cybercrimes.
+The corpus  was used to explore the Automatic Short Answer Grading (ASAG) field for Arabic Language.
+The corpus was automatically obtained from texts extracted from a collection of URLs according to a list of key terms.
+Key terms are combined and queried to a search engine, which returns a list of potentially relevant URLs.
+The URLs are then inspected and validated.
+Relevant web pages are retrieved, automatically cleaned of HTML tags.
+The text is extracted and added to the corpus.

 =======================
 2. Text Corpus